 Connecticut Public Broadcasting Network’s Education Department is collaborating with the 7th grade students at America's Choice at SAND School in Hartford.

 "The students create curriculum-based content, a process that drives them to actively apply their classroom lessons in math, science, English and social studies.
-The students are encouraged to research more thoroughly, write more convincingly and present more clearly -- skills that will aid them throughout their academic careers," said Paul Pfeffer, senior instructor and manager of education services for CPBN, who added "the students natural affinity for technology was a great asset."
+The students are encouraged to research more thoroughly, write more convincingly and present more clearly -- skills that will aid them throughout their academic careers," said Paul Pfeffer, senior instructor and Manager of Education at CPBN, "the students' natural affinity for technology was a great asset."

-Each class involved in (MIM) learns to work with media production equipment, including HD video and still cameras; tripods; professional microphones, cables and microphone stands; and interview lighting kits.
-Video editing software is installed in all the computers in the classrooms.
-Training on the use of the equipment, which includes proper set-up, break down and storage, is provided, along with learning to recognize and critically evaluate the elements of a professional video production.
+Each class involved in (MIM) learns to work with media production equipment, including HD video and still cameras, tripods, professional microphones, cables and microphone stands, and interview lighting kits.
+Video editing software is installed on all the computers in the classrooms.
+Training on the use of the equipment, which includes proper set-up, break down and storage, is provided, along with learning how to recognize and critically evaluate the elements of a professional video production.

 At the conclusion of each of the subject-specific learning modules in 2010, the SAND students and their teachers -- Marcus Jennings, Randy Silmon, Felicita Rosario and Brittany Wilson -- visited CPTV to be interviewed about their video projects.
-Additionally, while in the CPTV studio, the students enhanced their learning by performing professional television production tasks.
-The result of their efforts: four half-hour episodes that aired on CPTV.
-In addition, three student-produced hour-long shows were streamed online at www.cpbn.org.
+Additionally, while in the CPTV studio, students enhanced their learning by performing professional television production tasks.
+As a result of their efforts, four student-produced, half-hour episodes aired on CPTV and three student-produced hour-long programs were streamed online at www.cpbn.org.

-For 2012, CPBN Education Department is establishing a PBS NewsHour Student Reporting Lab at America’s Choice at SAND School in Hartford.
-There is only one other elementary school and only three middle schools in this nationwide program, which includes over 40 schools, with teams from New York, Philadelphia, Washington, D.C., South Carolina, Florida, Michigan, Illinois, Louisiana, Utah, Texas and California.
+In 2012, CPBN's Education Department established a PBS NewsHour Student Reporting Lab at America’s Choice at SAND School in Hartford.
+There was only one other elementary school and only three middle schools in this nationwide program, which included over 40 schools from New York, Philadelphia, Washington, D.C., South Carolina, Florida, Michigan, Illinois, Louisiana, Utah, Texas and California.

-The PBS NewsHour Student Reporting Lab connects high school students, an innovative journalism curriculum designed to transform their understanding of news.
-The partnership includes an online collaborative space to develop digital media, critical thinking and communication skills with a network of public broadcasting news professionals to produce original, student-generated news video reports about how national and global issues affect local communities.
+The PBS NewsHour Student Reporting Lab connects high school students through an innovative journalism curriculum designed to transform their understanding of news.
+The partnership includes an online collaborative space to develop digital media, critical thinking, and communication skills and a network of public broadcasting news professionals to that provide important resources necessary for students to produce original news video reports about how national and global issues affect local communities.

-“I have worked as a mentor since the inception of the PBS NewsHour Student Reporting Lab program in 2010,” said Paul Pfeffer, manager of education services for CPBN, “ I know the SAND 7th graders will meet the challenge of competing against high school teams throughout the country.
+“I have worked as a mentor since the inception of the PBS NewsHour Student Reporting Lab program in 2010,” said Paul Pfeffer, Manager of Education, “ I know the SAND 7th graders will meet the challenge of competing against high school teams throughout the country.
 We will produce network quality videos.”

-Donna Sodipo, director of education services at the Connecticut Public Broadcasting Network (CPBN), commented on the program.
+Donna Sodipo, Vice President of Education at the Connecticut Public Broadcasting Network (CPBN), commented on the program.
 “This partnership affords students early exposure to the digital media industry and more importantly the academic skill set required for success.
 Throughout this elective class, intentional linkages are made to the Journalism and Media Academy and our partnership alignment with the district—serving as the satellite campus for the senior class completing their capstone project at the Learning Lab at CPBN.”